worldbank/sudan-nighttime-lights/README.md

 * [NASA LANCE](https://www.earthdata.nasa.gov/learn/find-data/near-real-time/hazards-and-disasters/floods) - NASA LANCE near real-time data can be used for identifying, tracking, and mapping floodwater extent for active floods.

+Additional details about each dataset—such as licensing, update frequency, and access instructions—are provided within the respective data products listed below.

 ## Reusable Data Science Products